dfki-ric/ugv_nav4d/paper/paper.md

 # Acknowledgements
 The ugv_nav4d library was initiated and is currently developed at the Robotics Innovation Center of the German Research Center for Artificial Intelligence (DFKI) in Bremen, together with the Robotics Group of the University of Bremen.
 The development was started in the scope of the Entern project (50RA1406), which has been funded by the German Aerospace Center (DLR) with funds from the German Federal Ministry for Economic Affairs and Climate Action (BMWK).

+We would also like to acknowledge the contributors of the ugv_nav4d repository, including the developers visible on the project's GitHub contributors page, for their valuable efforts and dedication.

 # References